Strategic Brief, Decision-Layer Architecture for Agentic AI

 • Define FDE hiring profile and 90-day ramp model

-• Establish DSP onboarding playbook from existing deployments
+• Establish CONNECT onboarding playbook from existing deployments

-• Launch MDS as a packaged, contractable service offering
+• Launch CORE as a packaged, contractable service offering

 • Run first AI readiness assessments with anchor clients

-• Instrument the product ladder; track expansion signals from DSP clients
+• Instrument the product ladder; track expansion signals from CONNECT clients

 Gate to Phase 02

-First FDE-led agent deployment live; MDS ARR at threshold; DSP onboarding at target velocity
+First FDE-led agent deployment live; CORE Annual Recurring Revenue (ARR) at threshold; CONNECT onboarding at target velocity

 Phase 02, 6 to 18 months